waqaskhan137/digital-assistant/memory-bank/progress.md

 - Established mocking approach for external dependencies
 - Planned test coverage requirements
 - Successfully implemented and validated Auth Service tests
+- ✅ Successfully implemented tests for refactored components:
+  - 4 tests for EmailContentExtractor
+  - 2 tests for EmailNormalizer
+  - 2 tests for GmailApiClient
+  - 3 tests for GmailClient facade
+  - 9 tests for TokenManager
 - ⚠️ Partially completed tests for Email Ingestion Service:
   - ✅ Unit tests for some components (GmailClient, Rate Limiter)
   - ❌ Missing unit tests for other components (RabbitMQ client, SyncState manager, etc.)